Roychemboli/Html-basics1/README.md

 # CV Project

 ## Description
 This project is a simple HTML-based curriculum vitae (CV) that showcases my professional skills, experience, and education.
-You can view the live version of the CV [here](https://github.com/RoyChemboli/Html-basics1/cv.html).

 ## Features
 - Responsive design for various devices